syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>Enter</kbd> or <kbd>Ctrl</kbd> + <kbd>Enter</kbd>
 </td>
 <td>
-If the active current cell is in edit mode, the changes will be committed and moves the selection to the row below the active current cell.
+If the active current cell is in edit mode, changes will be committed and selection will be moved to the row below the active current cell.
 If the active current cell is in last row, commits changes and only editing is ended.
 </td>
 </tr>
 <tr>